How to groom a dog at home

 If you are still a little unsure about effectively grooming your dog, there are plenty of skilled dog grooming home service Taskers who can help!
 You can also check our price guide to see the average costs of mobile dog grooming services.
 Save yourself some time and ensure the safety of your pet by letting a professional give them a fresh new look today.

 In necessary cases, you can restrain your dog by covering their face with a towel or using a loop or muzzle if they are being particularly difficult.
 The goal of restraint should never be to hurt your pet; Restraining tools should facilitate your dog’s protection as well as your own.

 Dog grooming can take an hour on average or two hours for larger breeds and more difficult coats.
 Meanwhile, small, short-haired breeds can be groomed in as little as 20 minutes.
 The size of your dog and the condition of their fur will be the determining factor in the time it takes to groom them.

-When it comes to brushing, your dog’s coat type and length will determine the regularity.
+Your dog’s coat type and length will determine how often you should brush your dog.
 Short coats generally require less grooming than medium and long-haired coats.
 Look for any tangles or mats and follow this general guide:

 - Short-coated dogs: Brush once every few weeks

 - Short but dense fur: Brush once a week or fortnightly

 Related price guides

 It's free and takes only a minute.